AlessiaYChen/tno-side-projects/README.md

 ## Troubleshooting
 - **Access token expired:** refresh Video Indexer tokens regularly or add a helper endpoint that exchanges ARM tokens automatically.
+- **Missing cached insights when using `--skip-video-indexer`:** make one full run without the flag (or copy an existing `VideoIndexResult.json` into the insights cache) before trying to reuse transcripts; each source file needs its own cached folder.
 - **OpenAI throttling:** consider exponential back-off or chunking transcripts into smaller sections.
 - **FFmpeg errors:** confirm the binary path and ensure the input containers support `-c copy` (use transcode fallback when necessary).